modelica/ModelicaSpecification/Tutorial.md

 end FiltersInSeries2;
 ```
 Information hiding does not control interactive environments though.
 It is possible to inspect and
 plot protected variables.
-Note, that variables of a protected section of a class A can be accessed
+Note, that variables of a protected section of a class `A` can be accessed
-by a class which extends class A. In order to keep Modelica simple, additional visibility rules
+by a class which extends class `A`.
+In order to keep Modelica simple, additional visibility rules
 present in other object-oriented languages, such as private (no access by subtypes), are not used.

 ### Connections